The Most Popular Spices in the World

 How Popular Is It?

 Global ginger production reached 4.9 million tons in 2023, with India and China driving the majority.
 It is both a local staple and a global export, with China, India, and Thailand supplying markets in the US, EU, and beyond.
 Unlike chiles and garlic, ginger is widely traded fresh because the hardy rhizomes store and ship well.
-Dried ginger only needs to play a secondary role.
+Dried ginger only plays a secondary role.
 Its trade is steady and growing, driven by demand for both culinary and medicinal uses.

 Why Is It So Popular?